IDCI-Consulting/IDCIGraphQLClientBundle/README.md

 Fluent Query builder
 --------------------

-You can also use an alternative version of the query builder with a fluent interface (inspired by doctrine query builder).
+You can also use an alternative version of the query builder with a fluent interface (inspired by doctrine query builder):

 ```php
 <?php